Optimistic Policy Optimization is Provably Efficient in Non-stationary MDPs: Algorithm and Theory

 {\bf Comparison.} Compared with PROPO, SW-LSVI-UCB achieves a slightly better regret without the help of the periodic restart mechanism.
 Especially in the highly non-stationary case, that is $P_{T} + \sqrt{d}\Delta \gtrsim K\sqrt{\log|\cA|}$, SW-LSVI-UCB achieves a $\tilde{\cO}(T^{2/3})$ regret, where \algoplus only attains a linear regret in $T$.
 However, \algoplus achieves the same $\tilde{\cO}(T^{2/3})$ regret as SW-LSVI-UCB when $P_{T} + \sqrt{d}\Delta \lesssim K\sqrt{\log|\cA|}$, which suggests that \algoplus is provably efficient for solving slightly or even moderately non-stationary MDPs.
 Meanwhile, PROPO are ready to tackle the adversarial rewards with full-information feedback.

-{\bf Optimality of the Bounds.} There is only a gap of $H^{1/3}$ between the sharper upper bound and the lower bound in Theorem~\ref{thm:lower:bound}.
+{\bf Optimality of the Bounds.} With Assumption \ref{assumption:orthonormal}, there is only a gap of $H^{1/3}$ between the sharper upper bound and the lower bound in Theorem~\ref{thm:lower:bound}.
 We conjecture that this gap can be bridged by using the ``Bernstein'' type bonus functions \citet{azar2017minimax,jin2018q,zhou2020nearly}.
 Since our focus is on designing a provably efficient policy optimization algorithm for non-stationary linear kernel MDPs, we do not use this technique for the clarity of our analysis.
+In Section \ref{sec:without assump}, we show that while the regret is slightly worse, our algorithms are also efficient even without Assumption \ref{assumption:orthonormal}.

+{\bf Best of Both Worlds.} The versions of PROPO for non-stationary rewards with bandit feedback and that for adversarial rewards with full-information feedback are different.
+Therefore, PROPO does not have a best-of-both-worlds guarantee.
+Research has shown that best-of-both-worlds guarantees can be achieved in the case of multi-armed bandits \citet{bubeck2012best,seldin2014one,wei2018more}. \cite{jin2020simultaneously} introduced a best-of-both-worlds algorithm for episodic MDPs with known transition kernels, while \cite{jin2021best} extended this result to unknown, stationary transition kernels.
+Given our focus on adversarial rewards, we defer the development of a best-of-both-worlds algorithm for non-stationary transitions to future work.